 Woodson is the oldest child in our HOLD the Children Home and several others there look up to him.
 He sets a good example and helps take good care of the younger children there.
 While good at lending a hand in the home, Woodson is very grateful that he is not responsible for providing for himself or any of the other younger children.
 In Haiti, many boys his age fend for themselves on the streets and are sometimes responsible for younger siblings.
 It is not uncommon for children to carry large 5 gallon buckets for miles, to get water for themselves.
 Here at the HOLD Home Woodson does no

 Tyler arrived in school at Jamaican Christian School for the Deaf in October 2015.
 He is a fun loving and enjoys playing with the other children.
 Tyler lives with a loving family.
 Most of the JCSD students stay at the school Monday thru Friday but Tyler commutes daily to / from school each day.
-He likes playingwith puzzles and matching games,
+He likes playing with puzzles and matching games.
+Children like Tyler have a much greater chance of becoming productive Jamaican citizens when they are able to be in school at an early age.
+Thank you for supporting Tyler and JCSD through the HOLD sponsorship program.

 The Jamaican Christian School for the Deaf is Rhayanna first experience in a formal school environment.
 JCSD reaches out to children with many different physical disabilities not just hearing deficiencies.
 Rhayanna is a slow learner and easily distracted.
 She seems to learn more from her peers than in classroom.
 She likes to imitate the actions of other kids.
 Often JCSD is the first time many of the students have attended school.